Frequently Asked Questionsabout Regenerative Cell Therapy, Stem Cell Therapy, and Regenerative and Non-Surgical

 Does insurance cover regenerative treatments?

-No. At this time, insurance does cover some but not all regenerative and non-surgical treatments provided by Renew Medical Centers.
+It depends on the treatment.
+At this time, insurance does cover some but not all regenerative and non-surgical treatments provided by Renew Medical Centers.
 For treatments not covered by insurance, the costs are reasonable compared to what typical out of pocket expenses are for surgery, physical therapy, and other options such as steroid injections.
-There are some non-surgical treatment options that are covered by insurance that we provide.
 We also have multiple payment options available.

 Do stem cells come from any process that is harmful to babies?